 What a busy weekend!
 I’m so happy to have seen and done all of the things that we did.
 On our way out, my friends and I came across something that summed up the city pretty well.
 Here it is:

-Little details, big details, and all the details in between – Rome was an incredible experience.
+Little details, big details, and all the details in between – visiting Rome was an invaluable experience.